||Alternate spellings: Raczki [Pol], Rotzk [Yid], Rachki [Rus], Rackos [Lith], Rotchky, Ratzk|

 The Suwalki survivors of the holocaust have collectively written two Memorial Books for Suwalki city and surrounding shtetls including Raczki.
 Hundreds of such books are online and in various stages of translation by the Jewishgen Yizkor Book Project.
 These are very poignant stories related to the birth, life, and fate of the Jewish communities in Europe.

 The 1961 Suwalk Yizkor Book [Yisker Bukh Suvalk, 826 pages, Yiddish] edited by Berl Kagan in New York is currently in translation to English with many small chapters already completed.
-The original Yiddish verion is avallable online at the NYC Public Library.

 The 1989 Suwalki Yizkor Book [Sefer kehilat Suvalk u-benotehah, 439 pages Hebrew, 57 pages English, dozens of memorials with photos and large necrology index] edited by Yehuda Alroi and Yosef Chrust and published in Tel Aviv.
 The English chapers are already indexed and the published version is online at the NYC Public Library.